A Survey of Reasoning with Foundation Models: Abstract

 \section{Abstract}

 {

 Reasoning, a crucial ability for complex problem-solving, plays a pivotal role in various real-world settings such as negotiation, medical diagnosis, and criminal investigation.
 It serves as a fundamental methodology in the field of Artificial General Intelligence (AGI).
-With the ongoing development of foundation models, there is a growing interest in exploring their abilities in reasoning tasks.
+With the ongoing development of foundation models, e.g., Large Language Models (LLMs), there is a growing interest in exploring their abilities in reasoning tasks.
 In this paper, we introduce seminal foundation models proposed or adaptable for reasoning, highlighting the latest advancements in various reasoning tasks, methods, and benchmarks.
 We then delve into the potential future directions behind the emergence of reasoning abilities within foundation models.
 We also discuss the relevance of multimodal learning, autonomous agents, and super alignment in the context of reasoning.
-By discussing these future research directions, we hope to inspire researchers in their exploration of this field, stimulate further advancements in reasoning with foundation models, e.g. Large Language Models (LLMs), and contribute to the development of AGI. \footnote{We maintain a continuously updated reading list to benefit future research, featuring relevant papers and popular benchmarks on reasoning.
+By discussing these future research directions, we hope to inspire researchers in their exploration of this field, stimulate further advancements in reasoning with foundation models, and contribute to the development of AGI. \footnote{We maintain a continuously updated reading list to benefit future research, featuring relevant papers and popular benchmarks on reasoning.
 GitHub: \url{https://github.com/reasoning-survey/Awesome-Reasoning-Foundation-Models}}~\footnote{Preliminary release.
 We are committed to maintaining the quality and recency of this work.} }

 \keywords{Reasoning, Foundation Models, Multimodal, AI Agent, Artificial General Intelligence, Formal Methods}